-Term Meaning Term Meaning A foreign government or separate government entity.
-A corporation, trustee of a trust or general Policy Australia's Foreign Investment Policy published by FIRB in December 2015.
-Foreign government investor Foreign person partner of a limited partnership in which: - a foreign government or separate government entity, alone or together with one or more associates, holds a substantial interest; or Regulations Foreign Acquisitions and Takeovers Regulation 2015 (Cth). foreign governments or separate government entities of more than one foreign country (or parts of more than one foreign country), together with any one or more associates, hold an aggregate substantial interest.
-The business that is wholly or partly: carried on in media, telecommunications or transport sectors; or the supply or manufacture of goods, equipment, technology or persons: An individual not ordinarily a resident in Australia.
-A corporation or trustee of a trust in which: an individual not ordinarily resident in Australia, foreign corporation or a foreign government holds a substantial interest; or two or more persons (each of whom is an individual not ordinarily resident in Australia, a Sensitive business - to the defence forces; - for military purposes; - relating to encryption and security technolog and communications systems; or • the extraction of (or the holding of rights to extract) uranium or plutonium or the operation of a nuclear facilities. foreign corporation or a foreign government) hold an aggregate substantial interest. • A foreign government. • Any other person, or any other person that meets the conditions, prescribed by the regulations.
-Separate government entity An individual, corporation or corporation sole that is an agency or instrumentality of a foreign country or a part of a foreign country, but not part of the body politic of a foreign country or part of foreign country. an entity its association is in a provoting purchase the entity of the A person holds an interest of a specified interest in: an entity if the person, alone or together with its associates: is in a position to control that percentage of voting power (or potential voting power) in the entity; holds the percentage interest in the issued securities of the entity; or would hold that percentage interest of the issued securities if securities in the entity were issued or transferred; and Australian land if the person holds: Significant action An investment that is not required to be notified but may be subject to orders by the Australian Treasurer.
+Term Meaning Policy Australia's Foreign Investment Policy published by FIRB in December 2015.
+Regulations Foreign Acquisitions and Takeovers Regulation 2015 (Cth).
+Sensitive business The business that is wholly or partly: carried on in media, telecommunications or transport sectors; or the supply or manufacture of goods, equipment, technology or persons: to the defence forces; for military purposes; relating to encryption and security technologie and communications systems; or the extraction of (or the holding of rights to extract) uranium or plutonium or the operation of a nuclear facilities.
+Separate government entity An individual, corporation or corporation sole that is an agency or instrumentality of a foreign country or a part of a foreign country, but not part of the body politic of a foreign country or part of a foreign country.
+Significant action An investment that is not required to be notified but may be subject to orders by the Australian Treasurer.
 See page 15.
-Significant agreement An agreement relating to: the leasing of, the letting or hire of, or the granting of other rights to use, assets of the business; or the participation by a person in the profits of central management control of the business. - a legal or equitable interest in Australian land, subject to exceptions; or - an interest in a security in an entity that owns Australian land, including an interest in a share in an Australian land corporation.
-For the purposes of the tax conditions, the Substantial interest A person holds a substantial interest in: an entity if the person holds an interest of a least 20%; and a trust if the person, alone or together with its associates, holds a beneficial interest in at least 20% of the income or property of the trust.
-Investor's control group investor's control group consists of entities:within the control of the investor; andthat control the investor.
-For the purposes of the tax conditions, a termination event occurs when the investor ceases to: Notifiable action An investment that must be notified to the Australian Treasurer.
-See page 15.
-Termination event hold the interest the subject of the no objection notification; control the entity or business which was the Notifiable national security action An investment that must be notified to the Australian Treasurer.
-See page 16. subject of the no objection notification; or carry on the Australian business which was th subject of the no objection notification.
-National security business Endeavours that if disrupted or carried out in a particular way may create national security risks.
-National security land Land is national security land if it is: a 'defence premises' within the meaning of section 71A of the Defence Act 1903 (which includes all land owned or occupied by the Defence, including buildings and structures; a land in which an agency in the national intelligence community has an interest if the existence of that interest is publicly known or could be known upon the making of reasonable inquiries.
+Significant agreement An agreement relating to: the leasing of, the letting or hire of, or the granting of other rights to use, assets of the business; or the participation by a person in the profits or central management control of the business.
+Substantial nterest A person holds a substantial interest in: an entity if the person holds an interest of at least 20%; and a trust if the person, alone or together with its associates, holds a beneficial interest in at least 20% of the income or property of the trust.
+Termination event For the purposes of the tax conditions, a termination event occurs when the investor ceases to: hold the interest the subject of the no objection notification; control the entity or business which was the subject of the no objection notification; or carry on the Australian business which was the subject of the no objection notification.
+National security land Land is national security land if it is: a 'defence premises' within the meaning of section 71A of the Defence Act 1903 (which includes all land owned or occupied by the Defence, including buildings and structures; or land in which an agency in the national intelligence community has an interest if the existence of that interest is publicly known or could be known upon the making of reasonable inquiries.

-Alicante

-Amsterdam

-Baltimore

-Beijing

-Birmingham

-Boston

-Brussels

-Budapest\

-Colorado Springs

-Denver

-Dubai

-Dublin

-Düsseldorf

-Frankfurt

-Hamburg

-Hanoi

-Ho Chi Minh City

-Hong Kong

-Houston

-Jakarta\

-Johannesburg

-London

-Los Angeles

-Louisville

-Luxembourg

-Madrid

-Mexico City

-Miami

-Milan

-Minneapolis

-Monterrey

-Moscow

-Munich

-New York

-Northern Virginia

-Paris

-Perth

-Philadelphia

-Riyadh\

-Rome

-San Francisco

-Sao Paulo

-Shanghai

-Shanghai FTZ\

-Silicon Valley

-Singapore

-Sydney

-Tokyo

-Ulaanbaatar\

-Warsaw

-Washington, D.C.

-\Our associated offices Legal Services Centre: Berlin
+Alicante Amsterdam Baltimore Beijing Birmingham Boston Brussels Budapest Colorado Springs Denver Dubai Dublin Dusseldorf Frankfurt Hamburg Hanoi Ho Chi Minh City Hong Kong Houston Jakarta Johannesburg London Los Angeles Louisville Luxembourg Madrid Mexico City Miami Milan Minneapolis Monterrey Munich New York Northern Virginia Paris Perth Philadelphia Riyadh Rome San Francisco São Paulo Shanghai Shanghai FTZ Silicon Valley Singapore Sydney Tokyo Ulaanbaatar Warsaw Washington, D.C.